DEVELOPER

 4. Submit the payment when your form is submitted using checkout.sendPayment()

-5. Handle the payment response by configuring a webhook in the Embedded Checkout Designer.
+5. Handle the payment response by configuring a webhook in the Embedded Checkout Designer or verifying completion via the session status endpoint.

 Prerequisites